Yishen27/Traffic-Sign-Classifier/README.md

 ## Model structure
-The model mainly applied a LeNet-5 nerual network with dropout layer.
+The model mainly applied a LeNet-5 neural network with dropout layer.
 More detail can be found in the code and writeup.md.

 ## Model performance
 The code was trained and validated by a standard German traffic sign data set splitted into training and validation set.
 It reached